gmofishsauce/v6502demo/README.md

 To honor this license, I must list the authors.
 This information is found in [`./wiki/rdf`](wiki/rdf).
+Note that the links at the bottom of the README file for that directory are functional only in the rendred Github Pages site, not on Github proper.

 ## Process

-- The original content is downloaded from the Wayback Machine
+- The original content was downloaded from the Wayback Machine.

-- The files are renamed to avoid illegal characters in URLs.
-- A markdown-based equivalent of the entire wiki is generated
+This copy never modified.
+It is located in [websites](./websites).

+- Additions are made and various cleanup changes are made.

+This copy is located in [work](./work).

+- A static markdown representation is built.
+It is located in [wiki](./wiki).

+This copy is located in [wiki](./wiki).

-- Github Pages renders the markdown content as a static HTML site
+- Github Pages uses Jekull to render the markdown content as a static HTML site.

-Each of these steps is described in more detail below.
+The rendered site is at [https://gmofishsauce.github.io/v6502demo/](https://gmofishsauce.github.io/v6502demo/).

 ## Tooling